 The most commonly flagged ingredients to avoid during pregnancy include: retinoids (retinol, tretinoin, retinyl palmitate), high-concentration salicylic acid treatments, hydroquinone, oxybenzone and octinoxate (chemical sunscreen filters), formaldehyde and formaldehyde-releasing preservatives.
 Always consult your OB-GYN or dermatologist before making changes to your skincare routine during pregnancy.

-What sunscreen is safe during pregnancy?
+What sunscreen should I discuss during pregnancy?

 Can you use retinol while pregnant?